matthieuSolente/email-darkmode/README.md

 **In case of a Black Text**

-Same thing, here the body background must be #444444 or darker And theVML fill must be #555555 or lighter
+Same thing, here :
+- the body background must be #444444 or darker
+- the VML fill must be #555555 or lighter

 Example : We can put the background-color direclty on a container tag `<body style="background-color:#444444;">`